-We met at our home church in Gillingham and were married in 1999.
-The early years of our marriage were spent there, Sarah working as a speech and language therapist and Mark as a quality technician for BAE Systems.
-In 2000, during a mission service at our home church, we both felt called to full-time mission service abroad.
-We desired to use the practical skills God has given us, and this led us to apply to MAF.
+Mark and Sarah met at church in Gillingham and were married in 1999.
+The early years of their marriage were spent there, Sarah working as a speech and language therapist and Mark as a quality technician for BAE Systems.
+In 2000, during a mission service at church, they both felt called to full-time mission service abroad.
+They wanted to use the practical skills God has given them, and this led them to apply to MAF.

 Our MAF journey

-From 2002 to 2005, we lived in Ohio, USA.
+From 2002 to 2005, The Newnhams lived in Ohio, USA.
 There, Mark trained to become an aircraft maintenance engineer with MMS Aviation, which is a Christian organisation that repairs mission aircraft and trains engineers for missionary service.

-From 2005 -2016 we served in Uganda with MAF.
-Mark joined the engineering team, maintaining the fleet of seven planes which help enable the spread of God's Word to places that can often only be reached by air.
-Sarah's roles included co-managing the MAF guest house in Kampala and helping with hospitality in the MAF programme.
+They initially served with MAF in Uganda from 2005 -2016.
+Mark joined the engineering team, maintaining the fleet of seven planes which help enable the spread of God’s Word to places that can often only be reached by air.
+Sarah’s roles included co-managing the MAF guest house in Kampala and helping with hospitality in the MAF programme.
 Their family grew during these years and they were blessed with the additions of Amy (2005), Joshua (2007) and Abigail in (2012).

-In March 2016 we moved as a family to Liberia, joining the smaller team in this new MAF programme that started in 2015.
-Mark is working as the chief engineer and responsible for all the maintenance of the aeroplanes operated in Liberia.
-Sarah is helping with administration tasks and hospitality within the programme and looking into possibilities of using her Speech Therapy skills in the community and home educated one of their children.
+In March 2016 they moved as a family to Liberia, joining the smaller team in this new MAF programme.
+Mark worked as the Chief Engineer, responsible for the maintenance of the aeroplane operated in Liberia.
+Sarah helped with administration tasks, used her speech therapy skills in the community and home educated one of their children.